greensnowltd/greensnowsite/about.md

 • We go the extra mile to ensure the experience your fans have in your online store deepens their love for your brand.

 • We will never work with brands that don’t share our own high standards and product expectations.

 • We live and breathe the brands we represent.

 • We lead by example and reduce the environmental impact in all that we do.

-### **Be true to your roots.**
+### **Be true to your roots**

 • We make your online retail an extension of your brand values.